 Diabetes is not just an individual health issue alone, its complications bring about substantial economic loss to people, their families, work force, health systems and national economies through direct medical costs and loss of work and wages.
 In addition, it entails manufacturing, delivery, sale and consumption of related medicines having great environmental impacts on safe disposal of wastes.
 The seriousness of the problem is that 50% of individuals are unaware that they have the disease but even those diagnosed with diabetes are identified after years of the disease with no symptoms.

 Working to prevent, detect and treat diabetes is also critical to development.
 Within the 2030 Agenda for Sustainable Development Goals, Governments have set an ambitious target to reduce premature mortality, including diabetes by one third; achieve universal health coverage; and provide access to affordable essential medicines to all by 2030.
-Often people from low socio-economic background and illiterate workers need to know they are at risk of having diabetes.
+Often people from marginalized communities, low socio-economic background and illiterate workers need to know they are at risk of having diabetes.
 Those at risk include people who have a family history of diabetes, are overweight or obese, habitually do no physical activity, suffer from hypertension, have hyperlipidemia and low HDL cholesterol or high triglyceride.